Emergency Preparation & Safety Tips

 • Sign up for the ERCOT mobile app (available for download at the Apple App Store and Google Play).

-• Subscribe to the Emergency Alerts list on http://lists.ercot.com.
+• Subscribe to the Emergency Alerts list at http://lists.ercot.com.